 Have the Neighbors Keep Tabs on You

-For seniors or anyone who is, as Ms Rogers so delicately put it, “medically fragile," having a Nosy Nellie listening at the wall isn't such a terrible idea for those people, either.
+If someone is elderly or, as Ms. Rogers put it so delicately, "medically fragile," having a Nosy Nellie listening at the wall isn't such a terrible idea for those people, either.
 She made the observation that "there can be a real advantage to having neighbours close by, while not being in a'retirement home,' and still having the advantage of building equity," despite the fact that she was not living in a retirement community.

 The Disadvantages of Living in a Townhouse

-On the flip side, townhomes are often easier to rent out than single-family homes.
-When you do decide to buy it again, you may be able to rent it out and pick up an additional income stream.
+[Citation needed] When you do make the decision to buy it again, you might be able to rent it out and pick up some additional stream of income from doing so.

 Is Buying a Townhouse a Good Investment? – The Pros

-Maintenance: Because you are required to pay a monthly maintenance fee, the association in charge of the complex will take care of any maintenance needed on the rental property.
-However, despite the fact that you will still be responsible for some maintenance, however, but the association will take care of a great deal.
+Maintenance: Because you are required to pay a monthly maintenance fee, the association in charge of the complex will take care of any necessary maintenance required on the rental property.
+However, despite the fact that you will still be responsible for some maintenance, the association will take care of a significant portion of the work.